mlehotay/ier/IER/IER-access.md

 ## **3. Why Experience Feels Authoritative**

 The felt authority of experience is not accidental or illusory.
-It follows directly from the organizational features of a UEF.
+It follows directly from the organizational structure of a UEF.

+---

 ### **3.1 Intrinsic Constraint Is Costly**